barryclark/jekyll-now/_posts/2016-07-06-the-difference-between-a-javabean-and-a-pojo.md

 ## JavaBean

 According to [Wikipedia](https://en.wikipedia.org/wiki/JavaBeans), "JavaBeans are classes that encapsulate many objects into a single object (the bean)."
-Essentially, it’s a class with three characteristics: it’s serializable (i.e. implements [java.io.Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html)), has a no-argument constructor, and allows access to its properties through the standard getters and setters.
+Essentially, it’s a class with three characteristics:

+1. it’s serializable (i.e. implements [java.io.Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html))
+2. it has a no-argument constructor
+3. it allows access to its properties through the standard getters and setters.

 ## Bean